trinhlehainam/Isekaijitaku/ansible/services/forgejo-rootless/README.md

 The deployment uses Docker Compose to create and manage the Forgejo containers.
 The configuration is templated using Ansible's Jinja2 templating system, which conditionally enables or disables features based on the provided variables.

+### Role Structure

+The Ansible role is organized for maintainability and modularity:

+- `main.yml`: Entry point that includes specific task files
+- `deploy.yml`: Contains the deployment implementation
+- `backup.yml`: Contains the backup implementation (see [BACKUP.md](./BACKUP.md))

+This structure allows for better organization and easier maintenance of the codebase.

 ### Deployment Process

 The deployment process follows these steps: